fwztf/0x06-rockPaperScissors/README.md

 # rockPaperScissors
-The sixth project under the FCC JS algorithms and data structures curriculum This project is a web-based implementation of the classic game Rock, Paper, Scissors.
+The sixth project under the FCC JS algorithms and data structures curriculum.
+This project is a web-based implementation of the classic game Rock, Paper, Scissors.
 The user can play against the computer, and the first to reach 3 points wins the game.